Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Summary Of Digg's How To Fix 'Your Connection Is Not Private' Error

-If you end up getting the warning message that your connection is not private, there are a number of things that you can do to figure out if it is a real security issue and if it's worth trying to get around it.
-No matter which error codes and messages you get, the most important thing is to secure your connection, privacy and anonymity online.
-This will enable you to forgo many of the issues you'll encounter if you don't.
+If you end up getting a warning message that your connection is not private, there are a number of things that you can do to figure out whether it's a real security issue or not.
+No matter what error codes and messages you get, the most important thing is to secure your connection, privacy and anonymity online.
+This will enable you to forgo many of the issues you'll encounter otherwise.